Heistergand/MD-Badge-Generator/README.md

 - get all your images generated as mission day badges in 512x512 png format

-# disclaimer
+# Disclaimer
-Ingress fan project.
+This is an Ingress fan project.
 Not affiliated with Ingress or Niantic.